Non-central limit theorem for non-linear functionals of vector valued Gaussian stationary random fields: Formulation of the main results.

+with the previously fixed number~$k$, the coefficients $c_{k_1,\dots,k_d}$ are real numbers, and $H_{k_j}(\cdot)$ denotes the Hermite polynomial of order $k_j$ with leading coefficient~1.
+The function $H'(x_1,\dots,x_{d'})$ preserves this property of the function $H(x_1,\dot,x_d)$ when the previously mentioned transformation is applied, only different coefficients $c'_{k_1,\dots,k_d}$ appear in its expansion.

+{\it Remark:}\/ Although I shall not apply the observation of this remark, it may be worth mentioning that if $(X_1,\dots,X_d)$ is a $d$-dimensional random vector with standard normal distribution then $H(X_1,\dots,X_d)$ with a function $H(x_1,\dots,x_d)$ having the form (\ref{1.5}) is a Wick polynomial of order~$k$ of the random vector $(X_1,\dots,X_d)$.
+(See e.g. Corollary~2C in~\cite{11} or Corollary~2.3 in~\cite{9}.)
+In general, one can say that Hermite polynomials play an important role in limit theorems for non-linear functionals of scalar valued Gaussian random fields.
+In the case of non-linear functionals of vector valued Gaussian random fields Wick polynomials take their role.

-In scalar valued models we have proved a non-central limit theorem if $H(x)=H_k(x)$, $k\ge2$, and the covariance function $r(n)=EX_0X_n$ satisfies condition~(\ref{1.2}) with $0<\alpha<\frac\nu k$ in the special case $d=1$.
-This result was formulated in Theorem~8.2 of~\cite{3}.
-In this result the limit was described with the help of a $k$-fold Wiener--It\^o integral with respect to an appropriate random spectral measure.
-This random spectral measure corresponds to that spectral measure which appeared in Lemma~8.1 of~\cite{3} as the limit of a sequence consisting of appropriately normalized versions of the spectral measure of a stationary random field $X(p)$, $p\in{\mathbb Z}^\nu$, which satisfies condition~(\ref{1.2})in the case $d=1$.
-I shall prove a multivariate version of Theorem~8.2 of~\cite{3}.
-But to do this first I present a multivariate version of Lemma~8.1 in~\cite{3}.
+In scalar valued models, i.e.\ in the case $d=1$ a non-central limit theorem was proved if $H(x)=H_k(x)$, $k\ge2$, and the covariance function $r(n)=EX_0X_n$ satisfies condition~(\ref{1.3}) (with $d=1$) with $0<\alpha<\frac\nu k$.
+This result was formulated in Theorem~8.2 of~\cite{9}.
+In this result the limit was described by means of a $k$-fold Wiener--It\^o integral with respect to an appropriate random spectral measure.
+This random spectral measure corresponds to the spectral measure that appeared in Lemma~8.1 of~\cite{9} as the limit of a sequence of appropriately normalized versions of the spectral measure of a stationary random field $X(p)$, $p\in{\mathbb Z}^\nu$, whose covariance function satisfies condition~(\ref{1.3}) with $d=1$.
+Here I prove a multivariate version of Theorem~8.2 of~\cite{9} with the help of a multivariate version of Lemma~8.1 in~\cite{9} formulated below.

-This generalization of Lemma~8.1 in~\cite{3} describes the limit behaviour of the matrix valued spectral measure of a vector valued random field whose covariance function satisfies formula~(\ref{1.2}).
-This limit behaviour is described with the help of an appropriate spectral measure which is the spectral measure of a vector valued generalized stationary random field.
-This new spectral measure and a random spectral measure corresponding to it appears in the definition of th Wiener--It\^o integrals that describe the limit in the multivariate version of the limit theorem in Theorem~8.2 of~\cite{3}.